aravindkeerthi/Chat-bot-Fast-food-restaurant/README.md

 # Chat-bot-Fast-food-restaurant

 ## Purpose
 The main idea of the project is to develop a chat order bot for a fast-food restaurant.
-In this the user can select 2 types of food items from the menu with varied flavours and sizes.
-Then the user will be redirected to the paypal payment page with their order details.
-Once the payment is successfully finished then the user will receive the order confirmation and delivery details.

 ## Prerequisites